-This recipe uses both tomato paste and low FODMAP salsa.
-Certain tomatoes can be high in fructans, so you need to make sure you’re using the right kinds of tomatoes.
+First, this recipe uses tomato paste and low fodmap salsa.
+Since certain tomatoes can be high in fructans, you need to make sure you use the right kind.

-The Monash app has stated that tomato paste is safe in servings of 2 tbsp.
-They don’t specify a maximum amount.
-Our recipe uses two 6 oz cans of tomato paste, which works out to roughly 2 tbsp per serving.
-This is within Monash’s recommend portion size.
+According to the Monash app, tomato paste is safe in servings of 2 tbsp.
+Our recipe uses two 6 oz cans of tomato paste, which works out to two tbsp per serving.
+This is within the recommended serving size.

-While this recipe is low FODMAP, due to the number of tomatoes it contains, it will be acidic.
+As a side note, even though our tomato ingredients are low FODMAP, they will be acidic.
 If you suffer from issues like GERD, Dyspepsia, or general acid reflux, this recipe may not be right for you.

-The next item you’ll need to consider is your wrap.
-If you’re in the elimination phase of the program, you can either use a gluten-free tortilla or a corn tortilla.
-Remember, you’re not avoiding gluten itself, but rather the FODMAP fructan which is found in many of the same grains.
+Next up is your wrap.
+If you're in the elimination phase, you can either use a gluten-free tortilla or a corn tortilla.
+Remember, unless you have celiac disease, you're avoiding the FODMAP fructan, not the gluten itself.

-We use 1 tbsp of cheddar inside each enchilada in addition to 1 cup of cheese on top.
-This adds up to roughly 2.5 tbsp of cheddar cheese per enchilada or just over a 1/4 cup of cheese for two enchiladas.
-This is within Monash’s recommended range.
+According to Monash University, 3/8 of a cup of shredded cheddar is low FODMAP.
+This recipe uses 1 tbsp of cheddar in each enchilada, as well as 1 cup of cheese on top.
+This works out to roughly 2.5 tbsp of cheddar cheese per enchilada (about 1/4 cup).
+This is within the recommended range.

 Whose Side Are You On?

-If you have leftover salsa, you can toss it in with some rice for a deliciously seasoned side.
-I also like to pair my low FODMAP enchiladas with a fresh garden salad to add some fiber and a pop of colour to my meal.
+If you have leftover salsa, toss it in with some rice for a deliciously seasoned side.
+You can also pair these savoury enchiladas with a fresh garden salad to add a pop of colour to your meal.